Chas McCormick Player Props: Astros vs. Reds

 Chas McCormick At The Plate

-- McCormick is batting .246 with eight doubles, six home runs and 12 walks.
+- McCormick has eight doubles, six home runs and 12 walks while batting .246.

-- Looking at the 35 games he has played this season, he's homered in six of them (17.1%), and in 4.3% of his trips to the plate.
+- He has homered in 17.1% of his games this season, and 4.3% of his chances at the plate.

-- McCormick has had at least one RBI in 28.6% of his games this season (10 of 35), with two or more RBI five times (14.3%).
-He has also accounted for three or more of his team's runs in one contest.
+- McCormick has an RBI in 10 of 35 games this year, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.